meltingmettle/DodgeTheL/CSM.md

 <br />
 I would like you to do well enough in this class such that you have time to think about things that actually matter.  <br />
 I want you to do well in this class, well in this semester, well in this year, the rest of your life, and everything after that.  <br />
-A loft objective, indeed, so I'm going to need your help on this.  <br />
+A lofty objective, indeed, so I'm going to need your help on this.  <br />

 <br />
 <br />